no0law1/PolicyDecisionPoint/README.md

     const pdpFactory = require('policy-decision-point')

     pdpFactory.init('pathOfFile', (err, pdp) => {

+       //
+       pdp.resetSession()

-       // Login your user if exists in file pdp.login(user)
+       // Login your user if exists in file/json and grants access to roles pdp.login(user, roles)

+       // Returns all roles that a user can access pdp.userRoles(user)

+       // Grants a set of roles if user is logged and are represented in file/json pdp.grantRoles(user, roles)

+       // Revokes a set of roles if user is logged and are represented in file/json pdp.revokeRoles(user, roles)

+       // Logs out the user
+       pdp.logout(user)

        // Checks if user has such permission pdp.isPermitted(user, permission)

-       // Logs the user out
-       pdp.logout(user)
     })

     const pdp = pdpFactory.initSync('pathOfFile')